 Click on image to enlarge

-In part 2, we’ll discuss each of the 6 M&A phases, and how you can learn more about the playbook.
-If you’d like to learn more about this M&A Playbook, please send your inquiries and comments to the Microsoft Enterprise Architecture IP team at email@example.com
+In part 2, we’ll discuss each of the 6 M&A phases, and how you can learn more about the framework.
+If you’d like to learn more about this M&A Framework, please send your inquiries and comments to the Microsoft Enterprise Architecture IP team at email@example.com

 David Spinelli and George Anderson